How British nationals who plan on living in Spain for more than 3 months must register as a resident and on the padrón at their town hall.

 Once you’ve completed the simple process, you can begin to enjoy all the advantages being on the padrón offers, such as:

-Access to benefits and social care
+- access to income-related benefits and social care

-A reduction in taxes
+- a reduction in taxes

 More information can be found on Residentes Europeos website.